jquery/learn.jquery.com/page/javascript-101/loops.md

 ## Breaking and Continuing

-Usually, a loop's termination will result from the conditional statement not evaluating to true, but it is possible to stop a loop in its tracks from within the loop's body with the `break` statement.
+Usually, a loop's termination will result from the conditional statement not evaluating to a truthy value, but it is possible to stop a loop in its tracks from within the loop's body with the `break` statement:

 ```
 // Stopping a loop.